maelys-mcardle/snowflake/docs/language-reference.md

 21    ->        BANK            Jumps to the LABEL as stored in BANK.
                                 If the label does not exist, the jump is ignored.
 22   IF=        BANK1   BANK2   If BANK1 is equal to BANK2,
-                                run the next instruction (often a jump), otherwise, skip the next instruction.
+                        LITERAL run the next instruction (often a jump), otherwise, skip the next instruction.
 23   IF!
 BANK1   BANK2   If BANK1 is not equal to BANK2,
-                                run the next instruction (often a jump), otherwise skip the next instruction.
+                        LITERAL run the next instruction (often a jump), otherwise skip the next instruction.
 24   IF>        BANK1   BANK2   If BANK1 is greater than BANK2,
-                                run the next instruction (often a jump), otherwise skip the next instruction.
+                        LITERAL run the next instruction (often a jump), otherwise skip the next instruction.
 25   IF<        BANK1   BANK2   If BANK1 is less than BANK2,
-                                run the next instruction (often a jump), otherwise skip the next instruction.
+                        LITERAL run the next instruction (often a jump), otherwise skip the next instruction.

 Note: Equality checks can be performed on all types except ARRAY.